MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_01_explore_azure_ad.md

 As a subscriber to Microsoft 365 you're already using Microsoft Entra ID (previously referred to as Azure AD).
 In this task, you’ll learn how to create a new user in Microsoft Entra ID and explore some of services that can be managed at the user level.

-1. From the Microsoft Edge browser, select the tab labeled Home - Microsoft 365 admin center.

-1. If you previously closed that browser tab, then follow the steps below:
-    1. in the address bar, enter **admin.microsoft.com** and sign in with your admin credentials as follows:
+1. Open the Microsoft Edge browser.
+In the address bar, enter **http://entra.microsoft.com** and sign in with the Microsoft 365 credentials provided by your authorized lab hoster (ALH).
-    1. In the Sign-in window, enter **admin@WWLxZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider) then select **Next**.
+    1. In the Sign-in window, enter **admin@WWLxZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your unique tenant ID provided by your ALH) then select **Next**.
     1. Enter the admin password that should be provided by your lab hosting provider.
 Select **Sign in**.
     1. When prompted to stay signed- in, select **Yes**.

-1. From the left navigation pane of the Microsoft 365 admin center, select **Show all**.

 1. Under Admin centers, select **Identity** (you may need to scroll down).
 A new browser page opens to the overview page of the Microsoft Entra admin center.
 Here you will see basic information about your Contoso tenant.
 If you scroll down the main window you will also see information about alerts, my feed, feature highlights, and more.